-Coming up with a thesis topic, developing the novel contribution, proposing it and writing it is hard.
+Coming up with a thesis topic, developing the novel contribution, proposing it and writing it is challenging.
 There are a number of resources available that describe the process.
-Here are some examples:

 - Kung’s talk on Useful Things to Know about PhD Thesis Research

 - Jim Kajiya’s (1993) paper on How to Get Your SIGGRAPH Paper Rejected

 - Phil Agre’s paper (2002) on Networking on the Network: A Guide to Professional Skills for PhD Students

 - David Chapman (Editor) on How to do Research at the MIT AI Lab

 - Robert Axelrod’s Tips For An Academic Job Talk

 - Good website on more resources